seonman/HarmanDeveloperDocs/docs/Android/programming-guide.rst

 	When a speaker is turned on, the availability of the speaker is reflected to the source device a few second later.
 Likewise, if a speaker is turned off or disconnected from the network, its unavailability is reflected to the source device a few second later.

 - Playback control
-	When the source starts music playback to destination speakers, actual playback in destination speakers starts a few hundreds milliseconds later.
+	When the source starts music playback to destination speakers, actual playback in destination speakers starts a few hundred milliseconds later.
 Similar things occur when the source pauses or stops the current audio streaming, although stop or pause requires much less time.

 - Volume Control
-	When the source changes the volume level of all speakers or selected individual speakers, actual volume changes occur a few millisecond later.
+	When the source changes the volume level of all speakers or selected individual speakers, actual volume changes occur a few milliseconds later.

 **Speaker Management**

 Whenever a speaker updates its status, the latest status information should be updated on the source device side as well.
 HKWirelessHD API manages the latest device status information inside of DeviceInfo instances.
 HKWControlHandler instance maintains a list (table) of DeviceInfo objects, each of which corresponds to a speaker found in the network.

-The detailed description on each attribute in the device are described in DeviceObj.java.
+The detailed description of each attribute in the device are described in DeviceObj.java.

 Visibility of Speakers
 -----------------------